IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The ref_wnd_overhead is adjusted dynamically.
 A large overhead is beneficial when the network link is uncongested as it allows to transmit large media frames with little transmission delay.
 A large overhead is also beneficial for cases where network links use virtual queue marking or can temporarly absorb bursts from L4S capable flows.
 If, on the other hand the network link is congested, then it is better to restrict how much bytes in flight exceeds the reference window because is not possible to push data faster than the reference window allows.
 This restriction reduces varaitions in RTT caused by self-congestion and improves performance for the cases where media encoders are slow to react to changes in target rate.

+The following constants are used (the RECOMMENDED values, within parentheses "()", for the constants are deduced from experiments):

+* REF_WND_OVERHEAD_MIN (1.5): Indicates a lower limit how much bytes in flight is allowed to exceed ref_wnd.

+* REF_WND_OVERHEAD_MAX (4.0): Indicates an upper limit how much bytes in flight is allowed to exceed ref_wnd.
+This is roughly equal to MAX_RELAXED_PACING_FACTOR to allow that media frames can be transmitted quickly when the transmission channel is uncongested.

 The ref_wnd_overhead is calculated as: